b3rt1ng/NOVA/README.md

 cd get_out/
 ./install.sh
 ```
-You'll need to install [scapy](https://scapy.net/) in order to perform al the differents attacks
+You'll need to install [scapy](https://scapy.net/) in order to perform all the differents attacks
 # 🌟 usage 🌟
 ```
 python3 main.py